 6. Family Liaison Officer (FLO)

-Our Family Liaison Officer (FLO) provides additional support to families.
-She has links with specialist organisations and support services and meets regularly with parents to discuss issues, to provide information, and to signpost where appropriate.
+Our Family Liaison Officer (FLO) provides additional support to families and children.
+They have links with specialist organisations and support services and meets regularly with parents to discuss issues, to provide information, and to signpost where appropriate.